SeriousOldMan/Simulator-Controller/Docs/Updates.md

 The update procedure itself is handled by the application *Simulator Tools*.
 It is autmatically started and the other application, which detected the need for the update will wait, until the update finished successfully.
 You might want to start *Simulator Tools* manually, but in this case, it will also try to perform other maintenance tasks as well, which might result in warning messages, if your distribution is not configured for development.
 But you can safely ignore those warnings about missing compiler and so on, nothing harmful will happen.
 Although the code, that handles all the update tasks, is integrated into *Simulator Tools*, the activation and, much more important, the dependencies are defined in the *Simulator Tools.targets* file.
 I do not recommend to change the contents of this file, but it might be helpful to take a look into the update rules, to get a better understanding of the things behind the curtain.

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
-Attention: These files use a two-byte character set, so be sure to use an editor that can handle this.
+Attention: These files use a two-byte character set, so be sure to use an editor that can handle this..

+## Release 4.2.5

+Updates are automatic.
+A "TrackAutomation" action has beend added to the "Race Spotter" plugin.
+You must add it to your configuration, if you want the new track events automation feature.
+If you are using a Stream Deck and you have used the icons preset in "Simulator Setup", remove and reassign it, so that the added icon for the new "TrackAutomation" action will be available to you.

+***

 ## Release 4.2.4